GianfrancoPiazzolla/EV-Master/README.md

-Here is a professional and clear **README.md** file in English, tailored for your GitHub repository.

----

 # ⚡ EV Master

 **EV Master** is an all-in-one Web App designed for Electric Vehicle (EV) drivers.
 It allows users to analyze real-world consumption, estimate residual range, plan trips based on external conditions, and calculate charging costs and times.